wesaraw/grocery-app-and-list/README.md

    This file is ignored by Git (see `.gitignore`).

-3. Run `./gradlew assembleRelease` from the `android` directory to build the APK.
+3. Run `./gradlew assembleRelease` from the `android` directory.
+The signed APK will be located at `android/app/build/outputs/apk/release/app-release.apk`.